This Episode is titled “God’s Ox.”

-He was born in Italy to Count Lundulf of Aquino & his wife Theodora.
+He was born in Italy to Count Lundulf of Aquino and his wife Theodora.
 It became clear at a young age that Thomas would be a physically large child.
-At 5 he was sent to a school at the nearby monastery of Monte Cassino Benedict had started 700 years before.
+At 5 he was sent to a school at the nearby monastery of Monte Cassino that Benedict had started 700 yrs before.
 At 14, Thomas went to the University of Naples, where his Dominican teacher so impressed him Thomas decided he too would join the new, study-oriented Dominican order.

-His family fiercely opposed this decision, hoping he’d become a wealthy abbot or archbishop rather than take the mendicant’s vow of poverty.
-Thomas’s brothers kidnapped & confined him for over a year.
+His family fiercely opposed this, hoping he’d become a wealthy abbot or archbishop rather than take the mendicant’s vow of poverty.
+Thomas’s brothers kidnapped and confined him for over a year.
 His family tempted him with a prostitute and an offer to buy him the archbishopric of Naples.
 Thomas would have none of it.
 He went to Paris, medieval Europe’s HQ of theological study.
-There it was that he came under the spell of the famous teacher Albert the Great.
+There it was that he came under the spell of the scholar Albert the Great.

 When Thomas began his studies, no one would suspect the future that lay before him.
 He was colossally obese, much of his size due to suffering from edema, AKA dropsy.
-He had 1 huge eye that dwarfed the other & gave his face a distorted aspect many found disconcerting.
-Socially, he was anything but the dynamic, charismatic figure some might assume he was; you know – something to make up for his awkward physical appearance.
+He had one huge eye that dwarfed the other and gave his face a distorted aspect many found disconcerting.
+Socially, he was anything but the dynamic, charismatic figure some might assume; you know – something to make up for his awkward physical appearance.
 Aquinas was introspective and silent most of the time.
 When he did speak, what he said often had nothing to do with the conversation at hand.
-In college his classmates called him “the dumb ox,” a title that seemed apropos for both his appearance & behavior.
+In college his classmates called him “the dumb ox,” a title that seemed apropos for both appearance and behavior.

 What people didn’t realize till later was the incredibly keen mind behind the unassuming exterior, and the brilliant way he was able to marshal his thoughts into persuasive language others could understand.
 Remember that the goal of the Scholastics was to provide a rational understanding to what Christians believe.
-Aquinas gave critical support to such doctrines as the attributes of God, the Resurrection, & ex-nihilo creation; that is, creation out of nothing.
-While these are things all Christians hold to, Aquinas also provided much support for distinctly Roman beliefs; such as the veneration of Mary, purgatory, the role of human merit in salvation, and the 7 sacraments by which God conveys grace through the Roman clergy.
+Aquinas gave critical support to such doctrines as the attributes of God, the Resurrection, and ex-nihilo creation; creation out of nothing.
+While these are things most Christians hold to, Aquinas also provided support for distinctly Roman beliefs; such as the veneration of Mary, purgatory, the role of human merit in salvation, and the seven sacraments by which God conveys grace through the Roman clergy.
 He also gave much support to Transubstantiation, the idea that the Communion elements are turned into the actual, literal body and blood of Christ in the Mass.